 Scores on Doors is for NSW businesses such as restaurants, cafés, takeaways, bakeries, pub bistros and clubs which process and sell food that is ready-to-eat, potentially hazardous (that is, it requires temperature control) and for immediate consumption.

-The program is not intended for supermarkets; delicatessens or greengrocers; low risk food premises or businesses that serve pre-packaged food such as service stations and convenience stores; temporary markets; mobile food vending vehicles; or businesses that hold a NSW Food Authority licence and are separately audited such as butchers.
+The program is not intended for supermarkets; delicatessens or greengrocers; low risk food premises or businesses that serve pre-packaged food such as service stations and convenience stores; temporary market stalls; mobile food vending vehicles; or businesses that hold a NSW Food Authority licence and are separately audited, such as butchers.

-Depending on the result, the business may be eligible for a certificate that can be displayed within your business.
+Depending on the result, the business may be eligible for a certificate that can be displayed in a prominent location within the business.

-Ratings are updated at the time of each hygiene inspection (usually annual).
+Ratings are updated at the time of each hygiene inspection.
 Qualifying businesses are issued with a certificate that they can display in their window.
 It is not compulsory to display a certificate, but businesses have been advised that consumers may have concerns about eating at a business that isn’t displaying a certificate.